digitdesign/xd-direct/README.md

 Feel free to dive in!
 [Open an issue](https://github.com/digitdesign/digit-ui-sdk/issues/new/) or submit PRs

 ## License
-© 2016 – 2017 All Rights Reserved Go Digit General Insurance Ltd
+© 2016 – 2017 Go Digit General Insurance Ltd

 ## Acknowledgement
 This project is created and maintained by [Digit Design](https://godigit.design/)